mattkinnersley/techwaffle/content/markdown/serverless-apollo-server.md

 ---
 title: 'Serverless Apollo Server'
-excerpt: 'Running Apollo Server with webpack on the Serverless Framework'
+subtitle: 'Running Apollo Server with webpack on the Serverless Framework'
+excerpt: 'One of the best things about the Serverless Framework is how little amount of time you have to spend on getting your infrastructure up and running.
+This is made even faster when you combine it with the many plugins that are created by the community around it.'
 date: '2020-07-10T14:55:38.039Z'
 author: 'Matt Kinnersley'
 ---